scribe-security/docs/docs/how-to-run-scribe/valint/policies.md

 > For PKI setting, see [attestations](#docs/attestations) section.

 ### Policy
-Policy sectino include support the following fields:
+Policy support the following fields:
 * `enable`, enable module (default false).
 * `name`, policy name (**required**).
 * `modules`, list of policy module configuration.

 # Policy modules
-Module is a compliance checks that you can configure to your specific orgonzation requirements.
+Module is a compliance checks that you can configure to your specific organization requirements.
 * `enable`, enable module (default false).
 * `name`, policy module name (**required**).
 * `type`, type of the module, currently supporting `veirfy-arifact` and `git-owner`.